 Get ready!
-You can watch the 2020 Stanley Cup Final is fast approaching and we’re about to explain how to watch the whole event live online.
-Online streams of the much-anticipated Stars vs. Lightning event will be available in the US, Canada, and abroad, although you may need a VPN to access every Stanley Cup Final game this year.
+You can watch the 2021 Stanley Cup Final is fast approaching and we’re about to explain how to watch the whole event live online.
+Online streams of the much-anticipated Canadians vs Lightning event will be available in the US, Canada, and abroad, although you may need a VPN to access every Stanley Cup Final game this year.

 Important note: This guide only recommends official sources for the Stanley Cup Final.
 NHL is popular in the US, Canada, and elsewhere, but the event is primarily offered through pay-TV services and networks.
 As a result, many hockey fans may try to stream through unlicensed sources.
 However, several legitimate services exist that allow for free streaming, and in HD.
 Unofficial sources may risk your privacy and security.
 As such, we recommend using a VPN to protect your identity and security and to use only official streaming sites for the Stanley Cup Final.

 All of the services listed below are region-locked.
-You’ll need a VPN to access their Stanley Cup Final streams on your usual services while abroad.
+You’ll need a VPN to access the Stanley Cup Final streams on your usual services while abroad.

 How to watch the Stanley Cup Final with a VPN